sem CLI Reference#

 file

-and continue its operation.
+and continue with its operation.
 If there is no .semaphore/semaphore.yml

 file,